chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 - **-table** : this option (introduced in Version 0.6.1) stores and loads the parse table from a binary file instead of storing it inline as a static array.
 This option may be better for parsers with a large number of states, especially if one wishes to use rustfmt on the generated parser.
+This option is not compatible with older style of parsers such as those enabled with the `-zc` option.

 #### Sample main